Overview

 Example

 In this example we create an instance of the cache and synchronize it with the directory my/directory.
 We then create a template BufferMetadata object and use it with the cache to query for all buffers with a compression_frq = 8.
 You can use all properties that are in BufferMetadata.properties.
-The BufferMetadataCache.get_matching_buffers() method returns a list of Buffer objects that are in this case sorted by their process number (as specified in the sort_key).
+The BufferMetadataCache.get_matching_buffers() method returns a list of Buffer objects that are in this case sorted by their process number (as specified in the query).

 1from qass.tools.analyzer.buffer_metadata_cache import BufferMetadataCache as BMC, BufferMetadata as BM, select